 Daughters of the King® is a Religious Order, composed of women and girls between the ages of seven and one hundred and seven who desire a closer walk with the Lord.
 We are Christian women, both lay and ordained, who are strengthened through the discipline of a Rule of Life, and supported through the companionship of our sisters.
 We are all at different stages of our Christian journey – some have just begun and some have been on this path for a long time.
 But no matter where we are on our sacred journeys, our primary goal is the same – to know Jesus Christ and to make Him known to others.

 St. Monnica’s Chapter of The Order of the Daughters of the King® was formed at Church of the Holy Communion in 2003, by a group of seven women, two of whom had been Daughters for many years and desired to have a group at Church of the Holy Communion with whom they could pray and serve their parish.
-All women seeking to become a The Order of the Daughters of the King® participate in a study group which addresses Twelve Questions of Christian Life and the meaning of a Rule of Life and a Rule of Service.
+All women seeking to become a member of The Order of the Daughters of the King® participate in a study group that addresses Twelve Questions of Christian Life and the meaning of a Rule of Life and a Rule of Service.
 At the end of the Study Period, and a period of Discernment, women to become a Daughter take their vows in their parish church and receive their Silver Cross, an emblem of their vow to pray daily and to serve Jesus Christ Our Lord and Savior.